Keyboard Layouts (Phonetic, Dvorak and Colemak)

 Keyboard Layouts for the Fastest Typing Speed

 Dvorak’s layout was designed during World War II to replace QWERTY’s layout and improve the efficiency of typists by repositioning the keys.
-It positions the most common letters in the home row and the bottom row has least common letters which are a bit hard to reach.
+It positions the most common letters on the home row and the bottom row has the least common letters which are a bit hard to reach.

 As far as typing speed is concerned, it is the same across all layouts.
 It is evident that switching from one layout to another will cost you time in terms of practice to relearn the new position of the keys.
 Both Dvorak and Colemak are regarded as the most efficient and fastest layouts in terms of speed and accuracy, but at the same time, studies show that people who switched from QWERTY keyboard layout failed in achieving efficiency and more speed.

 Have you ever tried switching to another layout!
 What is your experience with the new keyboard layout?
 Let me know in the comments below which keyboard layout do you use.

 To conclude, in this article three keyboard layouts are discussed briefly.
 Keyboard layout refers to the arrangement of keys on the keyboard.
 There are mainly three keyboard layouts naming; QWERTY, Dvorak, and Colemak.

 QWERTY layout was specially designed for typewriter typists.
 It is the most popular and standard keyboard layout among different users.